 Reading what everyone else reads is good for conversation, perhaps, but it’s not going to help you to think differently.
 And if you can’t think differently, you’re always going to be a one-legged man in an ass kicking contest.

 With that in mind, here are 5 books that you’ve (probably) never heard of that will help you see things in a new light.

 1. Collected Maxims and Other Reflections by La Rochefoucauld

-Deceptively brief and easy to read, La Rochefoucauld’s unflattering analysis of human behavior will stay with you for a lifetime.
-His maxims and reflections influenced people like Nietzsche, Voltaire, Proust, de Gaulle, and Conan Doyle.
+La Rochefoucauld’s critical and pithy analysis of human behavior won’t soon be forgotten.
+A list of people influenced by his maxims include Nietzsche, Voltaire, Proust, de Gaulle, and Conan Doyle.
 “The reader’s best policy,” Rochefoucauld suggests, “is to assume that none of these maxims is directed at him, and that he is the sole exception. ….
 After that, I guarantee that he will be the first to subscribe to them.”

 2. The 48 Laws of Power, by Robert Greene